egger-meow/software-testing/hw2/README.md

 ## Submission Contents

-1. Source code (Calc.py, Calc.java, Calc.js)
+1. Source code in `src/` directory (organized by language)
-2. Test code (CalcTest.py, CalcTest.java, CalcTest.js)
+2. Test code in `tests/` directory (organized by language)
-3. TDD narrative document (TDD_NARRATIVE.md)
+3. Documentation in `docs/` directory
-4. This README
+4. Utility scripts in `scripts/` directory
-5. Screenshot showing all tests pass
+5. This README at project root

 ## Author
 [Your Name]